apache/gravitino/docs/how-to-use-gvfs.md

     ```

 :::note
-If you want to access the S3, GCS, OSS or custom fileset through GVFS, apart from the above properties, you need to place the corresponding bundle/mini jar in the Hadoop environment.
+[If you want to access the S3, GCS, OSS or custom fileset through GVFS, apart from the above properties, you need to place the corresponding bundle/core jar in the Hadoop environment.
 For example, if you want to access the S3 fileset, you need to place the S3 bundle jar [`gravitino-aws-bundle-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-aws-bundle/) or
 [`gravitino-aws-core-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-aws-mino/), and hadoop-aws jar and other necessary dependencies of the hadoop version in the classpath.
 it typically locates in `${HADOOP_HOME}/share/hadoop/common/lib/`).